hallpaz/MLforNewMedia/docs/deepimplicits.md

 $$ \gamma(v) = [cos(2\pi Bv), sin(2\pi Bv)]^T$$

-Simply applying a Fourier feature mapping to the input (x, y) points before passing them to the network allows for rapid convergence (orange border image).

-This Fourier feature mapping is very simple.
-For an input point v (for the example above, (x, y) pixel coordinates) and a random Gaussian matrix B, where each entry is drawn independently from a normal distribution N(0, σ2), we use

-to map input coordinates into a higher dimensional feature space before passing them through the network."

-As we can imagine, this positional encoding based on Fourier Features transform is related to the SIREN approach which brought a better mathematical formulation to understand th problem mathematically and included the sinus function into the neural network representation.
+As we can imagine, this positional encoding based on Fourier Features transform is related to the SIREN approach which brought a better mathematical formulation to understand this problem and included the sinus function into the neural network representation.

-**Can we use NeRF to solve panorama interpolation problem?**
+> - Can we use NeRF to solve panorama interpolation problem?
-**Can we make it more general in this case?**
+>- Can we make it more general in this case?
-**Can I estimate the distance between two centers of captured panoramas (unknow cameras)?**
+> - Can I estimate the distance between two centers of captured panoramas (unknown cameras)?

 ### Multiview Neural Surface Reconstruction by Disentangling Geometry and Appearance